All Episodes

 You don't even have to have one.

-Stop everything, put them in a concussion protocol, and they announced, the Browns announced the next day that because Johnny Manzel was in a concussion protocol, which is the medical required behavior for each team after a player is confirmed to have had a concussion.
+And they announced, the Browns announced, the next day that because Johnny Manzel was in a concussion protocol, which is the medical required behavior for each team after a player is confirmed to have had a concussion, they announced he would not be playing in the games, the season's final game against the Steelers on Sunday.

-And immediately some in the drive-by sports media said, wait just a minute.
+And immediately, some in the drive-by sports media said, wait just a minute.

-But since it was Man Zell, a lot of people in the media didn't believe him, thought he was making it up and faking it.
+But since it was Manzel, a lot of people in the media didn't believe him.

-And Saturday, he was reported to be in Las Vegas at the Planet Hollywood resort and casino.
+And Saturday, he was reported to be in Las Vegas at the Planet Hollywood Resort and Casino.

 This ends up being reported on the Sunday NFL pregame shows.

-It was further discovered that Mansell was wearing a blonde wig and a mustache, trying to disguise himself at Planet Hollywood, but he screwed up because when it came time to pay his bill, he asked that the bill be comped, because he's a star, and put on his room charge, which was also comped, because he's a star.
+But he screwed up because when it came time to pay his bill, he asked that the bill be comped because he's a star and put on his room charge, which was also comped because he's a star.

-He's not comp because he's a star, he's comp because he goes out there and blows a lot of money.
+He's comp because he goes out there and blows a lot of money.

-So they want to keep him coming, so they give him the room and whatever for nuts the way they work.
+So they want to keep him coming, so they give him the room and whatever for the way they work.

-So anyway, that's the thing with Manzel.
+So anyway, that's the thing with Menzel.

-Uh it's obvious to me he did not want to leave the New York Giants, but the New York Giants think for a host of reasons they need to make a change.
+It's obvious to me he did not want to leave the New York Giants, but the New York Giants think for a host of reasons they need to make a change.

 He's not maybe not through.